abhiverse01/the-coders-handbook/Becoming an Expert Coder/D. Software Development Practices.md

   - **Be Constructive:** Provide feedback that is specific, actionable, and focused on improving the code rather than criticizing the coder.
   - **Use Automated Tools:** Tools like linters and static code analyzers can automatically check for code quality issues, making the review process more efficient.

-**Refactoring** is the process of restructuring existing code without changing its external behavior.
+**Refactoring** is the process of restructuring existing code without changing its external behaviour.
 The goal is to improve the code's structure, readability, and maintainability.

 - **Why Refactor?**
   - **Improve Code Quality:** Refactoring helps to simplify complex code, remove duplication, and make the codebase easier to understand.